hyperledger/identus-cloud-agent/infrastructure/local/README.md

 Example - Run an instance named `inviter` on port 8080 and an instance named `invitee` on port 8090

 > These examples show running in `background mode` using the `-b` flag.
 This means that docker-compose is passed the `daemon -d` flag.
-> If you wish to run them in the foreground to view logs - please make sure each line is executed in a different terminal and the `-b` flag is removed
+> If you wish to run them in the foreground to view logs - please make sure each line is executed in a different terminal and the `-b` flag is removed.
+> After running in either mode (foreground or background) - you can remove the local state of volumes by using the `stop.sh` script with the `-d` argument.

 Starting the instances: